White pine planting and care - Tending white pine

 When pruning, leave the branch collar.
 Cut from point A (top side of twig or branch) to point B (underside of twig or branch).

 Careful pruning of white pine limbs helps reduce damage from blister rust and white pine weevil.
 It also helps trees grow straighter and produce higher-quality wood products.
-To maintain adequate growth, leaving two-thirds of the tree's height with branches.
+To maintain adequate growth, leave two-thirds of the tree's height with branches.
 It is best to start pruning trees when they are small.

 When pruning: